-The system is different for employers who have a pay bill of less than £3 million. any training and assessing costs are shared with the government, with employers paying 10% and the former covering the remaining 90%.
+The system is different for employers who have a payroll of less than £3 million.
+Any training and assessing costs are shared with the government, with employers paying 5% and the former covering the remaining 95%.
 These employers agree on a payment schedule with the provider.

 If a levy-paying employer runs out of funds in their levy account, they can trigger the non-levy route.

-Employers can choose to spend their apprenticeship levy funding as they wish, including providing opportunities for current and aspiring leaders to study an MSc or MBA.
+Employers can choose to spend their Apprenticeship Levy funding as they wish, including providing opportunities for current and aspiring leaders to study a Level 7 qualification.
 These senior leader apprenticeships ensure a rigorous standard of professional development for both managers and leaders.

-For instance, at Alliance Manchester Business School, our MSc Management Practice can be accessed using apprenticeship levy funding.
-This masters course offers employers a cost-effective way to develop leaders, helping you to build a successful and sustainable business.
+For instance, at Alliance Manchester Business School, our Senior Leader Apprenticeship Postgraduate Diploma Senior Leadership and Senior Leader Apprenticeship Elizabeth Garrett Anderson can be accessed using Apprenticeship Levy funding.
+These programmes offer employers a cost-effective way to develop leaders, helping you to build a successful and sustainable business.

 In accordance with the Education and Skills Funding Agency (ESFA) funding rules, non-levy paying employers may be accessing funding that can be used as match funding for the European Social Fund (ESF).